Asian shares mixed in lackluster trading, Nikkei falls 0.6%

 Several economic reports are also on the schedule this week, including updates on retail sales, the housing industry and shoppers' confidence.
 The U.S. economy has generally remained solid, but investors don't expect this week's reports to alter the direction of the Fed, which has already given hints about rate cuts given weakening economic trends around the world.

-ENERGY: Benchmark U.S. crude was unchanged at $59.58 a barrel.
+ENERGY: Benchmark U.S. crude fell 8 cents at $59.50 a barrel.
 It fell 63 cents on Monday.
-Brent crude, the international standard, gained 7 cents to $66.55 a barrel.
+Brent crude, the international standard, was unchanged at $66.48 a barrel.

 Comments